 Sprains are the most common injury in sports.
 The injuries to the ligaments occur when the ligament is suddenly stretched past its limit, causing it to deform or even tear.
 To prevent sprains, make sure you warm up and stretch joints (don’t stretch too far) to increase strength and range of motion.

-Strains are injuries to muscle fibres or tendons.
+Strains are injuries to muscle fibers or tendons.
 Tendons work by holding the muscles to the bones.
-Strains can be caused by overstretching or overusing a muscle, as well as by injuries in sports that cause tears in the muscle fibres.
+Strains can be caused by overstretching or overusing a muscle, as well as by injuries in sports that cause tears in the muscle fibers.
 When participating in any physical activity, make sure you warm up properly and stretch.
 Avoid any bouncing movements while stretching, as this may cause strains or muscle pulls.

-Cramps aren’t necessarily an injury, but they are very common, and cause problems with athletic performance.
+Cramps aren’t necessarily an injury, but they are very common and cause problems with athletic performance.
 A cramp is often brought on during moments of physical exertion.
 They can be very painful and can form in many parts of the body.
 Cramps can cause an athlete to have difficulty breathing, walking, or a variety of other things that limit performance.
 To prevent a cramp, try to drink plenty of fluids, as cramps can be caused by dehydration.
 Also, make sure you have warmed up and stretched before exerting your body.
 For sports injury prevention try to drink more water, rest, apply an ice pack to the muscle, and follow this up with light stretching.
 Avoid massaging the muscle.